openjdk/jdk/doc/hotspot-style.md

 references to non-function-local `thread_local` variables defined in a different translation unit, even if they don't need dynamic initialization.
-Dynamic initialization and destruction of namespace-scoped thread local variables also has the same ordering problems as for ordinary namespace-scoped variables.
-So we avoid use of `thread_local` in general, limiting its use to only those cases where dynamic initialization and destruction are essential.
+Dynamic initialization and destruction of non-local `thread_local` variables also has the same ordering problems as for ordinary non-local variables.
+So we avoid use of `thread_local` in general, limiting its use to only those cases where dynamic initialization or destruction are essential.
 See [JDK-8282469](https://bugs.openjdk.java.net/browse/JDK-8282469) for further discussion.